 One of the things that shows the variety of options when it comes to mountain bike handlebars is that they come in several materials with different properties and features.

-Mountain bike handlebars are usually made from aluminum and carbon, but can also exist in steel and titanium.
+Mountain bike handlebars are usually made from aluminium and carbon, but can also exist in steel and titanium.
 These materials vary in terms of stiffness, weight, and of course, price range.

 To help you find out which material is the most suitable for your needs, here’s a quick look at each one of these options:

-Aluminum and aluminum alloy are by far the most common materials used in making mountain bike handlebars nowadays.
+Aluminium and aluminium alloy are by far the most common materials used in making mountain bike handlebars nowadays.
 The reason why these handlebars are extremely common is that they’re a perfect balance in terms of weight, comfort, and cost.

-Aluminum is a pretty abundant material and is extremely easy to shape and optimize, which is why aluminum mountain bikes are usually quite affordable when compared to other options on the market.
+Aluminium is a pretty abundant material and is extremely easy to shape and optimize, which is why aluminium mountain bikes are usually quite affordable when compared to other options on the market.

-Keep in mind that aluminum comes in several grades, the higher the quality, the closer the gap in price to carbon fiber handlebars.
+Keep in mind that aluminium comes in several grades, the higher the quality, the closer the gap in price to carbon fiber handlebars.

-Speaking of carbon, this one may not be as common as aluminum, but it’s also one of the best materials to opt for while picking a handlebar.
+Speaking of carbon, this one may not be as common as aluminium, but it’s also one of the best materials to opt for while picking a handlebar.